Overview

 Evidence and traceability

+Insight is only useful if it can be inspected.
 Memind keeps insights connected to the memory that produced them.
 An insight can include summary points, reasoning points, source item references, and source point references.
+This lets developers inspect:- which memory items contributed to an insight

 - why an insight was generated